jlink/property-based-testing-in-kotlin/docs/README.md

 ### Nullability

-Kotlin's default to not allow `null` values for plain types is one of its strong arguments.
+Kotlin's default to not allow `null` values for plain types is one of its strong sides.
 This goes well together with jqwik's strategy to never generate `null` unless explicitly told to do so.
 Wouldn't it be nice if jqwik used Kotlin's nullability information, e.g. `String?`, to inject `null`s into generated values if and only if the type specifies it?